Skip to main content

 TRAINING RULES

 • Academics: All exams are the property of the Training Coordinator.
-Grades will not be published and examinations are graded on a Pass/Fail basis.
+Grades will not be published, and examinations are graded on a Pass/Fail basis.

-• Administrative Areas: Students shall remain in designated Training Area at all times.
+• Administrative Areas: Students shall remain in the designated Training Area at all times.
 Students will not enter police offices without permission.

 • Class Attendance: No absences or tardiness will be accepted or permitted unless excused by the Training Coordinator.
 The Officer’s Supervisors will be notified.

-• Communication Devices: Texting during class is prohibited; therefore pagers, cell phones, etc. will be turned OFF during class or placed on vibrate.
+• Communication Devices: Texting during class is prohibited; therefore, pagers, cell phones, etc., will be turned OFF during class or placed on vibrate.

 • Complaints: Any complaints will be addressed to the Instructor and Training Coordinator or Chief of Police.

-• Conduct: Professional demeanor is expected and no disruptive or disrespectful conduct will be tolerated.
+• Conduct: Professional demeanor is expected, and no disruptive or disrespectful conduct will be tolerated.
 Profanity is prohibited.

 • Dress: Uniform, ERT Uniform, or “business casual” dress is acceptable.
 No shorts, tee shirts, flip-flops, or tank tops are permitted.
 Caps or hats will not be worn in class.